 It’s not possible.
 It’s not sustainable and it will implode.
 Any business that’s been based on those principles has imploded.

-This is where people realise that they are just part of a money game and they are not really contributing anything of real value to society.
+This is where people realize that they are just part of a money game and they are not really contributing anything of real value to society.
 Not really learning anything.

-When you do this there will be a level of satisfaction and fulfilment.
-That’s a level of fulfilment and satisfaction that can only come from earning your way.
+When you do this there will be a level of satisfaction and fulfillment.
+That’s a level of fulfillment and satisfaction that can only come from earning your way.

 So where does this leave those who are ‘biz pop seekers’ with a biz pop addiction (the biz pop or make money ‘rush’).
 I remember looking online for a way to make money to replace my job.